withastro/docs/src/pages/en/tutorial/3-components/index.md

  || A layout component must be "passed props" where the component is written, using a component attribute.
 The layout must also have a line of code written in its own script to receive these values as `Astro.props`.||

 ### Try it Yourself

-Refactor your other pages (`blog.astro` and `about.astro`) so that they use your new `<BaseLayout>` component to render the common page elements!
+**Refactor** your other pages (`blog.astro` and `about.astro`) so that they use your new `<BaseLayout>` component to render the common page elements!

-Don't forget to: (these are just bullets spewed, not yet edited for language)
+Don't forget:

-- pass a page title as props via a component attribute
+- to pass a page title as props via a component attribute!

-- only keep in your component template the elements that are page-specific, because the layout will take care of the HTML rendering for common elements
+- to only keep in your component template the elements that are page-specific!

+- to let the layout be responsible for the HTML rendering for any common elements!

 ### Test your knowledge